tonymullen/ProMERNStackBook/README.md

 * On page 378 in listing 12-1 the second to last right curly bracket shown should also have a strikethrough line through it (i.e. needs deleting).
 * On page 379 in Listing 12-3, `rules` needs to be in quotes: `"rules"`.
 The same errorr occurs in listing 12-2, but is less of an issue since it deals with existing code.
 * In Listing 12-3 on page 379, the terms `error` and `always` should be in double, not single quotes, and `ignorePackages` should also be in double quotes.
+* A small inconsistency from earlier in the book rears its head again.
+The `id` value in the template (page 398) is listed in the text as `contents`.
+In my `App.jsx` I have the element to be rendered/hydrated identified as `content`.
+If these are not the same, the code will not work properly.
+I suggest going with whatever you have/had in your original `index.html`.

 ## Chapter 11